definitelynotstarlord/SlowHeim/README.md

 ![Valheim Modpack Landscape](https://raw.githubusercontent.com/definitelynotstarlord/SlowHeim/refs/heads/main/config/SlowHeimBase-Complete_806x460.png)

-**Should be compatible and working with the April 1st 0.220.5 update** Do NOT update ANY mods!
+**Should be compatible and working with the April 1st 0.220.5 update** Do NOT update ANY mods except for the main modpack!

 ### SlowHeim, Take It Easy!
 Welcome to SlowHeim!
 A modpack focused on a vanilla+ experience that offers a much slower pace and a lot more of a challenge than normal, especially when it comes to surviving, exploring, and the environment.